conoro/hugo.conoroneill.com/content/post/life-is-pain-highness-anyone-who-says-differently-is-selling-something.md

----
++++
-title: "Life is pain, Highness.
-Anyone who says differently is selling something."
+title = "Life is pain, Highness.
+Anyone who says differently is selling something." slug = "life-is-pain-highness-anyone-who-says-differently-is-selling-something" date = "2005-04-20T08:13:00+00:00" id = 65 comment = false
-slug: "life-is-pain-highness-anyone-who-says-differently-is-selling-something"
-date: "2005-04-20T08:13:00+00:00"
-tags:
-id: 65
-comment: false
----
++++

 We don't have it too bad for restaurants down here in Cork.
 We've had great meals in Gleesons in Clonakilty, Casino House in Kilbrittain and Broly's in Bandon.